-The East Kootenay region of southeastern British Columbia hosts numerous rich mineral deposits, including the world-class Sullivan zinc, lead and silver deposit, and has potential to host many more.
 However, it is difficult to identify where to focus mineral exploration activities because there is an incomplete understanding of the complex rock units and their relationships to each other.
-A clearer understanding of the geological history of the area will highlight the region’s mineral potential.
+A clearer understanding of the geological history of the area helps to better understand the region’s mineral potential.

 The new earth science information generated by this project will increase exploration efficiency by enabling smarter targeting based on a deeper understanding of the rocks and structures.

-In addition to identifying mineral opportunities, the availability of new regional earth science data provides First Nations, regional districts, governments and local communities with a better understanding of the resources in their area leading to more informed land-use and resource management decisions.
+In addition to identifying mineral opportunities, the availability of new regional earth science data provides Indigenous groups, regional districts, governments and communities with a better understanding of the resources in their area leading to more informed land-use and resource management decisions.

-Geologically, it is on the eastern limb of the Purcell Anticlinorium and the Kootenay Arc, both regionally-important structures associated with mineral deposits in the region.
+Geologically, it is on the eastern limb of the Purcell Anticlinorium and the Kootenay Arc, both regionally important tectonic units associated with mineral deposits in the region.